How to Improve Crawling & Indexing for Large Sites

-Very often we see things like the canonical being completely ignored, and issues around the way canonicals are implemented for paginated pages.
+Very often we see things like the (opens in a new tab) being completely ignored, and issues around the way canonicals are implemented for paginated pages.

 In the case of ignored canonicals, this can cause issues with pages being crawled less frequently, as Google has a nearly infinite possible number of URLs to encounter.

 Many websites that use faceted search rely solely on the canonical to point back to the start page for that category search.
 The issue there is very often that these pages are not at all similar and are no longer appropriate for the use of the canonical tag.
-Instead, these pages should have a noindex tag.
+Instead, these pages should have a (opens in a new tab).
 One problem with this, is that if anyone links to these pages, equity would eventually be dropped, with or without the “follow” link attribute.
 For this reason, we recommend periodically scanning your backlink profile for dynamic URLs and recreating those as static pages, should enough people link to them.

 First, the links to pages past

 Beyond that, they had a canonical on each page past